Nutria Rats Extermination

 State officials are hoping to see a resurgence in the demand for nutria fur.
 As the animals need to be eradicated anyway, they’re hoping retailers and consumers will see nutria pelts as a humane alternative to fur farms.
 Some fashion designers are beginning to use nutria fur in their designs, but the anti-fur stance is well-established, and it’s debatable if people will see a difference between an invasive species fur and that of a farmed animal.

-In the meantime, the nutria continue to enjoy their adopted home.
-They can affect up to 80,000 acres of coastline at any given time, although the estates Coastline Nutria Control Program has been able to reduce this estimate to 46,181 acres.
-The program hopes to harvest 400,000 nutria a year.
+In the meantime, the nutria continues to enjoy their adopted home.
+They can affect up to 80,000 acres of coastline at any given time, although the estate's Coastline Nutria Control Program has been able to reduce this estimate to 46,181 acres.
+The program hopes to harvest 400,000 nutrias a year.
 Although given the species rate of reproduction, this probably won’t eradicate the problem.

 The Rats that Ate Louisiana.
 You know, maybe it’s not the worst idea for a horror movie Hollywood’s ever seen.